Stevespear426/Coin-Demo/README.md

 Api requests are with Retrofit

-Data storage is with Room
+Data storage is with Room and DataStore

 Tests are using MockK